SBJakobsen/cm4-minimal-image/README.md

-# Custom Yocto-based linux image used by the Factbird View V2
+# Yocto linux image for Raspberry Pi CM4

+## Purpose of repository
+This is a minimal version of a yocto build, to test compatibility of new projects before adding them to the main repo.
+Currently focused on:
+* Hailo AI chip

 ## Clone / Initialize this repository